-Summary: No Wednesday Lenten Services or meals, no Sunday Worship Services, and no group gatherings at church until at least April 30th.
+Summary: No regular in-the-building Sunday Worship Services (but we will meet in the parking lot in May), and no group gatherings at church until further notice.
 The leadership team at Grace is keeping a close eye on the situation and will communicate more information as it becomes available.

 Pastor’s Letter 3/16/2020